PromoFaux/Matterfeed.NET/README.md

 Currently `FeedType` accepts the values `RedditPost` and `RedditInbox`(The ones I personally need so far!), or you can leave it blank for a generic feed.

+`LastProcessedItem` is automatically added and saved once the bot has looped through all of it's RSS feeds.

 Example Config and screenshot of output:

 ```JSON